Employee satisfaction survey or employee engagement survey? Always-on surveys or annual employee engagement surveys? Qualitative or quantitative?

 Should I conduct an employee satisfaction survey?

 Yes!
 Are you still skeptical?
-Ok, consider this model of goal achievement.
-When I was designing college curricula, I broke my planning into three distinct areas: the goals I wanted to achieve, the activities that would accomplish those goals, and then some method of assessing whether the activities resulted in the goals.
-If not successful, I would use the feedback from the assessment to reevaluate the activities and, sometimes, the goals.
+Ok, consider this model of goal achievement by braking your planning into three distinct areas: the goals you want to achieve, the activities to accomplish the goals, and then a method of assessing whether the activities resulted in the goals.
+Use the feedback from the assessment to reevaluate the activities and, sometimes, the goals.

 This iterative process applies to any goal, in any industry.
 Furthermore, every step is necessary.
 Omitting the goals step leaves us directionless.
 Omitting the activities step leaves us adrift.
 And omitting the assessment step leaves us ignorant.